About Catholic Homes

 As the villas are held under a lease, they are not actually “sold” in the legal meaning of the word.
 Rather, the lease is terminated and the villa re-leased to the new resident.
 When the villa is re-leased, it is usually at the current market value.

-When the “New Entry Contribution” is paid by the new resident, Catholic Homes will take into account the following:
+When the “New Entry Contribution” is paid by the new resident, Catholic Homes is entitled to receive the following from you before paying your “Repayment Amount”:

 • Market value increase or decrease

-• Refurbishment/leasing costs
+• Refurbishment costs

 • Other costs due and payable to Catholic Homes